-- 2.1 An introductory tenancy is a tenancy under the Housing Act 1996 for a trial period for the first 12 months (unless it is extended as described below). - 2.2 If you break any of the terms or conditions of this tenancy agreement, the council may decide to apply to the court for a possession order.
+- 2.1 An introductory tenancy is a tenancy under the Housing Act 1996 for a trial period for the first 12 months (unless it is extended as described below).
+Introductory tenants have fewer rights than a secure tenant. - 2.2 If you break any of the terms or conditions of this tenancy agreement, the council may decide to apply to the County Court for a possession order.
 This could ultimately result in the termination of your tenancy and everyone living in your home being evicted.
-Before the council applies to the court, it will give you a notice of its decision and details of your right to request a review of its decision.
+Before the council applies to the court, it will serve you with a Notice to Terminate the tenancy and details of your right to request a review of its decision.
 The council can ask the court that you pay the council's legal costs if it makes an application to the court. - 2.3 The council may decide to extend the introductory tenancy trial period if you breach any of the terms or conditions of this tenancy agreement.
-Before the council extends your trial period, it will give you a notice of its intention to do so and this notice will include details of your right to request a review of its decision. - 2.4 If you keep to the terms and conditions of this tenancy agreement and the council has not started possession proceedings during the introductory period, then at the end of the introductory tenancy, your tenancy will automatically become a flexible tenancy for a fixed term of five years.
+Before the council extends your trial period, it will give you a notice of its intention to do so and this notice will include details of your right to request a review of its decision. - 2.4 If you keep to the terms and conditions of this tenancy agreement and the council has not started possession proceedings during the introductory period, then you will automatically become a secure tenant at the end of the introductory period.

-- 2.5 Succession rights are limited to those allowed by sections 131 to 133 of the Housing Act 1996.
+- Succession rights are limited to those allowed by sections 131 to 133 of the Housing Act 1996.
 In general this means that if you die whilst your tenancy is an introductory tenancy, your tenancy will pass to your husband, wife or civil partner if he/she occupied the property as his/ her only or principal home at the time of your death.
 This is called 'succession'.
 If you do not have a husband, wife or civil partner the tenancy can pass on to a member of your family who occupied the property as his/her only or principal home at the time of your death if they also resided with you throughout 12 months immediately before your death.
 If a joint tenant dies the tenancy will pass to the other joint tenant and this will count as a succession. - 2.6 As an introductory tenant you have the right to assign your tenancy to a person who is qualified to succeed to your tenancy.
 If you do this, this will count as a succession. - 2.7 Whilst your tenancy is an introductory tenancy, you do not have the right to buy your property or to exchange your property with another tenant.

-3. Your flexible tenancy
+3. Your secure tenancy